python/cpython/Doc/library/typing.rst

 .. versionadded:: 3.5.2

 .. versionchanged:: 3.10
    ``NewType`` is now a class rather than a function.
-There is some additional runtime cost when calling ``NewType`` over a regular function.
-However, this cost will be reduced in 3.11.0.
+As a result, there is some additional runtime cost when calling ``NewType`` over a regular function.

+.. versionchanged:: 3.11
+   The performance of calling ``NewType`` has been restored to its level in Python 3.9.

 Callable